sarathjackendran/spoor-enrichment/README.md

 annotating the resulting data structure.

 If successful, the event model is pushed on to an egest Kinesis stream and SQS queue.

+### Flags

+The pipeline is controlled by several flags.
+The flags can be turned on or off by setting environment variables.

+Flag-controlled functionality defaults to off, i.e. the environment variable isn't set.

+Turning a flag on :-

+`export pipeline=on`

+To turn a flag off just remove if from the environment:-

+`unset pipeline`

+Look at the code for a list of environment variables.